Explicit lower bounds on the conductors of elliptic curves and abelian varieties over number fields: Application to abelian varieties over number fields

 The same inequality holds when $\mathfrak{p}$ is of bad reduction, for the same reason it did in the case of elliptic curves.
 This, with the form of the functional equation associated to $L_A(s)$, leads to following theorem.
+The proof is the same as in Theorem \ref{Mestre inequality abelian variety over Q}.

 \begin{theorem} Let $K$ be a number fields of discriminant $d_K$ and degree $n$.
 Let $F(x)$ be a even compact Mestre test function and $\lambda >0$.
 Then

 \end{theorem}